 Prior to Dalberg, Henrik worked at McKinsey & Company, where his focus was financial and public institutions.
 He began his professional career at the United Nations Development Program, where he worked on project management, budget matters, and strategic positioning of the organization.
 Henrik holds a Master's of Public Administration degree from Harvard University, a degree in Business Economics from Copenhagen Business School, and an undergraduate degree in Political Science from University of Aarhus.

-Edwin Macharia is Dalberg's Regional Director for Africa, based in Nairobi.
+Edwin Macharia is a partner at Dalberg and based in Nairobi.
 He advises developing countries' governments, bilateral and multilateral donors, international organizations, foundations, non-governmental organizations and corporations on a range of issues including strategy, operational efficiency, and program implementation.

 Edwin joined Dalberg from the Clinton Foundation where he held multiple roles focused on rural communities.
 As Director of Agriculture, he led the Foundation's thinking, operations and partnership-building in the agriculture space for a $100M initiative focused on effecting holistic development at the grassroots.
 Before that, Edwin was Director of the Rural Initiative for the Clinton HIV/AIDS Initiative, charged with developing and supporting execution of programs that extend HIV/AIDS care and treatment services to low level heath facilities (health centers and dispensaries) across partner countries.